paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 **(e) Order of priorities** The Administrator shall be guided by the following order of priorities in allocating funds among centers for independent living within a State, to the extent funds are available:

-(1) The Administrator shall support existing centers for independent living, as described in subsection (c) of this section, that comply with the standards and assurances set forth in [section 796f–4 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-796f-4), at the level of funding for the previous year.
+(1) The Administrator shall support existing centers for independent living, as described in subsection (c), that comply with the standards and assurances set forth in [section 796f–4 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-796f-4), at the level of funding for the previous year.

 (2) The Administrator shall provide for a cost-of-living increase for such existing centers for independent living.

-(3) The Administrator shall fund new centers for independent living, as described in subsection (d) of this section, that comply with the standards and assurances set forth in [section 796f–4 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-796f-4).
+(3) The Administrator shall fund new centers for independent living, as described in subsection (d), that comply with the standards and assurances set forth in [section 796f–4 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-796f-4).

 **(f) Nonresidential agencies** A center that provides or manages residential housing after October 1, 1994, shall not be considered to be an eligible agency under this section.